encoredev/encore/docs/platform/deploy/deploying.md

 $ git push origin
 ```

-In both scenarios, this will trigger Encore Cloud's deployment process, consisting of the following phases:
+This will trigger Encore Cloud's deployment process, consisting of the following phases:
 * A build & test phase
 * An infrastructure provisioning phase
 * A deployment phase

-These phases are combined into a unified entity called a *Rollout*.
-A rollout represents the coordinated process of rolling out a specific version of an Encore application.
-(We use the term *rollout* to disambiguate from the *deployment phase*.)

 Once you've pushed your code, you can monitor the progress in the **[Encore Cloud dashboard](https://app.encore.cloud/) > (Select your app) > Deployments**.

-### Integrating using Encore Cloud's API

-You can also trigger a deployment using Encore Cloud's API, learn more in the [API reference](/docs/platform/integrations/api-reference).

 ## Configuring deploy trigger

 When using GitHub, you can configure Encore Cloud to automatically trigger deploys when you push to a specific branch name.

 To configure which branch name is used to trigger deploys, open your app in the [Encore Cloud dashboard](https://app.encore.cloud) and go to the **Overview** page for your intended environment.
 Click on **Settings** and then in the section **Branch Push** configure the `Branch name`  and hit save.

+### Integrating using Encore Cloud's API

+You can trigger deployments using Encore Cloud's API, learn more in the [API reference](/docs/platform/integrations/api-reference).

 ## Configuring custom build settings